zeyadalwaked/pdsnd_github_upadte3/README.md

 ### Description
 this project is a part of Udacity's Programming for Data Science nano-degree. and it's also a practice for using Git and Github. and in this course I leraned the SQL and Python
+On this project I lerned python ,sql and git

 ### Files used
+bikeshare.py
-bikeshare.py Project udacity on SQL Udacity_Python_Project .py
+Project udacity on SQL
+Udacity_Python_Project .py
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
 the reop used it https://github.com/udacity/pdsnd_github